michaelhe999/cse15l-lab-reports/Lab_Report_1.md

 [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory
 ```
-The starting working directory for this code block is `user@sahara`; it does not change.
+The starting working directory for this code block is `/home`; it does not change.
 With a directory as an argument, the `cat` command can't print out the contents.
 This leads to an error.

 ### with path to file as argument